🎨 Hub

 Essays to read next

-MBTI for Beginners: What It Is and What It Isn't
+MBTI for Beginners — What It Is, What It Isn't

-A calm, plain-language walk through the four MBTI axes, the idea of cognitive functions, and the claims MBTI cannot reasonably support.
-Useful if you want to enjoy type content without overreading it.
+A short, plain walk through the four MBTI letters, the cognitive functions underneath, and the things MBTI cannot honestly do.
+For people who want to enjoy type content without getting flattened by it.

 9 min read · 2026-04-22